Will AI Replace Lawyers? The Future of Legal AI

 Will AI change the legal profession?

 Yes, but not in a way that removes lawyers from the process.
-In the near future, you can expect more tools that help organize information, draft a cleaner legal brief, and simplify parts of the legal world that feel repetitive today.
+In the near future, you can expect more AI technology that helps organize information, draft a cleaner legal brief, and simplify parts of legal jobs that feel repetitive today.
 Experienced lawyers will still guide strategy and practice law based on their experience, expertise, and business model.

 What is the 30% rule in AI?